 That's where things get more difficult, as many of these elements are fiction created for the series specifically.
 The image below shows his decorations and their location.
+Luckily I can help a great deal.
 Sections below describe what they are and you can get them.

 Knight's Cross of German Order of Victory (neck order)

 German order of Victory 1st class (left pocket, bottom)